Clwyd-Powys Archaeological Trust: Operation and organisation

-CPAT is a Registered Organisation with the Chartered Institute for Archaeologists.
+CPAT was a Registered Organisation with the Chartered Institute for Archaeologists.

-CPAT is both a limited company (1212455) and a registered charity (508301).
-It therefore provides publicly-accessible accounts to Companies House and to the Charity Commission in the UK.
+CPAT was both a limited company (1212455) and a registered charity (508301).
+It therefore provided publicly-accessible accounts to Companies House and to the Charity Commission in the UK.
+The governing body was the Board of Trustees, who were voluntary non-executive directors.
+The Trustees delegated their authority for the day-to-day running of the Trust to the Director (Chief Executive).
+The third and final Director of CPAT was appointed in 2013.

-The governing body is the Board of Trustees, who are voluntary non-executive directors.
-The Trustees delegate their authority for the day-to-day running of the Trust to the Director (Chief Executive).
-The current Director was appointed in 2013.
+On 1 April 2024, the Trustees of CPAT resigned and were replaced by the Trustees of Heneb, with CPAT becoming a regional office of the organisation.